voutilad/portal/README.md

 maple,6
 ```

-### 3. The Portal will Close
+### 3. The Portal will Recycle until you Kill It
-You should see an update from the portal process and it should terminate once
+You should see an update from the portal process:
-all files are consumed:

 ```
 ...